Secured vs. unsecured debt consolidation loans

 Both home equity loans and HELOCs let you convert a portion of your home’s equity into cash.
 Equity is the difference between what your home is worth and what you currently owe.

-The major disadvantage is losing your home to foreclosure if you default on the loan since these products act as second mortgages.
+They are not without risk, however.
+The biggest drawback is you could lose your home to foreclosure if you default on the loan, since these products act as second mortgages.

 Unsecured debt consolidation loan options